hande-qmc/hande/documentation/manual/input/calcs/hilbert.rst

     quantum numbers of the system.

     The reference determinant as a list of occupied spin-orbitals.
-The reference determinant is used to in the generation of truncated Hilbert spaces only.
+The reference determinant is used in the generation of truncated Hilbert spaces only.
 ``ex_level``
     type: integer.